 Many organizations might also call the scoping of a project “requirements gathering” because the scope is phrased in terms of what the application must do in the short-term, and what the eventual functionalities must be in the long-term.

 4. Gap Analysis.
-After processes have been analyzed and documented, a gap analysis is done to determine what can be done with CRM out-of-the-box and what may involve custom code or add-ons.
+After processes have been analyzed and documented, a gap analysis is done to determine what can be done with Dynamics 365 out-of-the-box and what may involve custom code or add-ons.
 Much of this might be visible at the onset from just doing scoping; however, until the detailed process analysis is complete, the final gap analysis can’t be done.
 The gap analysis can be documented or simply reflected in the design and architecture.

 - Users and security

 - Configuration of CRM entities (fields, forms, and views)